KN1GHTLIGHT/KN1GHTLIGHT/README.md

 BYI/BYF
 - I have really bad social anxiety
-- I have ADHD so I stuggle to tell peoples tones
+- I have ADHD so I stuggle to tell peoples tones and I have a short attention span

 MORE ON MY [STRAWPAGE](https://knightslight.straw.page)